What is a Dividend Reinvestment Plan (DRIP)?

 1. Dilution of shares

 As the company issues more shares to shareholders, more shares will become outstanding in the market.
 Therefore, shareholders that do not participate in the company’s DRIP will see their ownership base diluted.

 2. Bookkeeping purposes

 Shares that are acquired through DRIPs are taxable – they are considered to be income even though the actual cash dividend was reinvested.
 Therefore, shareholders are required to maintain records (i.e., a record of a transaction, cost base, capital gains/losses) for the purpose of tax reporting.
 It can be troublesome and time-consuming for investors.

 3. Lack of diversification

 A DRIP increases an investor’s exposure to the company.
-As the investor acquires more shares through the DRIP, their portfolio will be more exposed to the company.
-DRIPs may prompt an investor to rebalance his or her portfolio periodically.
+As the investor acquires more shares through the DRIP, their portfolio will be more heavily exposed to the company.
+DRIPs may prompt the need for an investor to rebalance his or her portfolio periodically.